nicolasgasco/42_cursus/README.md

-# Projects done while a student of 42Urduliz
+# Projects done at 42Urduliz

 This is a collection of the projects I completed while doing the 'common core' of 42Urduliz in Bilbao.